 The “hot topic” in business is computer modeling using algorithms, Smith said.
 He researches this process in the area of marketing contributions across multiple countries.

-While some people have the misconception that students go into business fields “because they can’t do math,” in reality business is very quantitative and very analytical, Smith said.
-And in the current environment, mature organizations are aggressively “mining” the robust data available and predicting consumer buying behaviors.
-“It’s very exciting, and incredibly accurate with its predictive capabilities,” he said.
+While some people have the misconception that students go into business fields “because they can’t do the math,” in reality business is very quantitative and very analytical, Smith said.
+And in the current environment, mature organizations are aggressive “mining” the robust data available and predicting consumer buying behaviors.
+“It’s very exciting and incredibly accurate with its predictive capabilities,” he said.

 In 2020 PBA was recognized by Microsoft as an Academic Success Story for the strength and innovation of the Rinker School’s Enterprise Systems & Data Analytics Certificate program.
 Now Smith is eagerly anticipating a roll-out this fall of a new major in business analytics.

 Hickey is a cancer molecular biologist specializing in leukemia experimental therapeutics with a sub-specialty in breast cancer experimental therapeutics.
 He has an active cancer research laboratory and teaches PBA undergraduate students during his investigations into anti-cancer properties associated with bioactive molecules in oregano.

 Three of those undergrad students will present at a national conference in April, after working with Hickey and Dr. Cidya Grant, associate professor of chemistry.
 That collaboration across disciplines, Hickey said, is key to a good team.
 The two professors and three students “all have our cognitive and talent strengths,” he said, “and when they all coalesce into one project here at PBA, it’s amazing what can happen.”